tejastank/openerp-php-connector/README.md

 License: AGPL V3, No exception, by using this lib, you can keep private your code/modules.

-Kindly contact us for integration & implmenetation, We are happy to serve you.
+Kindly contact us for integration & implementation, We are happy to serve you.

 Powered By SnippetBucket.com
 ============================